 “Sykehouse” doesn’t refer to a building but an area of Broughton – which is why there are so many houses with Syke and Sykehouse in their name up and down Church Street: High Syke, Old Sykehouse, Middlesyke, Sykehouse Farm, Low Syke, Sykehouse, Syke End … It must drive the post office mad!

 Trying to pinpoint when Sykehouse Cottage was built has proved to be quite difficult.
-We assume it was built at the same time as Old Syke next door, in 1655, and was actually the parlour and parlour loft belonging to Old Syke.
+We assume it was built at the same time as Old Syke next door, in 1655, and at one time the cottage was actually the parlour and parlour loft belonging to the larger Old Syke.
 The cupboard in the front hall was once a doorway between the two buildings.

 We know from an old deed that Robert Hannah owned Sykehouse Cottage in 1777 along with the two cottages across the road but, as a Yeoman of Broughton, he possibly lived elsewhere and let it.
 Before he died, Robert made provision for his servant, Hannah Walker, on his death, to have ‘liberty to occupy the rooms up the steps on the southerly side of the road at Sykehouse rent free during the term of her natural life, if she chused to reside therein and she keeping the same in tenantable repair’.